Admissions is the process of becoming a SLCC student and is only done once.

 - A minimum GPA may be required by your school.

-- Some CE courses may require qualifying placement test scores such as the SAT, ACT, or Accuplacer test OR other prerequisite set by the college or high school.
+- Some CE courses may require qualifying placement test scores such as the ACT or SLCC Placement Test OR other prerequisite set by the college or high school.
 See Course Offerings for course specific pre-requisites.

 What You Will Need to Complete the Admission App: